GauriGNaik/express_example/README.md

 ### Feature Flags using global redis store

+We are using Redis store key-value to store a global feature flag.
+We have added a new feature - "a new page" to test the functionality.
+Based on the feature flag value, we are toggling the new page availability.
+The value of the feature flag is toggled using redi-cli from 'false' to 'true'.

 ### Monitoring and sending alerts

 We are monitoring the deployed application based on <metric1> and <metric2>.
 If the usage crosses a threshold<threshold>, an SMS alert is sent.
 The SMS alerts are sent using the [Twilio](https://www.twilio.com/) API for NodeJs.